 '''

 fptype.toolkit.name

-'openeye'
+'cdk'

 '''

 The software attribute gives information about the software used to generate the fingerprint.
-For RDKit and Open Babel this is the same as the toolkit.software string.
+For RDKit, Open Babel, and CDK this is the same as the toolkit.software string.
 On the other hand, OpenEye distributes OEChem and OEGraphSim as two different libraries.
 These map quite naturally to chemfp's concepts of fingerprint type and toolkit, so the "software" field for its fingerprint type and toolkit differ: